-While health care cloud economics don't add up for all providers, especially for facilities that have done all they can with the bandwidth that's available to them, the cloud
+While health care cloud economics don't add up for all providers, especially for facilities that have done all they can with the bandwidth that's available to them, the cloud can offer a tidy HIPAA-compliant backup solution.

 HIPAA requires hospitals to have a backup and disaster recovery plan.
 While the details of those plans are left to the individual provider, it's important to either store backups outside of the zone of potential disasters your risk assessment identifies, or in a "safe location completely hardened against disasters (manmade or otherwise)," Carlos Leyva, author of The HITECH/HIPAA Survival Guides, wrote in an email.